 This gentle Tamil has risen from this background to win the affections of his countrymen who look for solace in cricketing triumphs even as frequent gunfire and bomb blasts cruelly remind the society of a nation bleeding and gasping.
 The cricketing garden tended by Ranatunga and Sanath Jayasuriya has started to blossom, with Murali its most fragrant flower.

-Muralitharan claims that the controversy unfortunate as it was going ton to make him a stronger person and ultimately a better bowler.
+Muralitharan claims that the controversy was unfortunate as it was going ton to make him a stronger person and ultimately a better bowler.
 He grew in confidence after 1996 and started to unveil greater variations as a bowler.
-He also admits being working on a mystery ball in the nest that is designed to hurry onto the batsman like a leg spinner flipper.
+He also admits to be working on a mystery ball in the nest that is designed to hurry onto the batsman like a leg spinner flipper.

 As testing methods became more thorough, it also transpired that almost all bowlers delivered the ball with a slightly bent arm: a tolerance level of 15 degrees was eventually set which effectively (and some critics said conveniently) allowed Muralitharan to bowl without being called again.
 It was a big debate that was never going to be resolved to everyone’s satisfaction.